bespot/bespot-sdk-ios-release/README.md

 If you find a bug please fill out an issue report or contact us at dev@bespot.me

 ## License

-Distributed under the MIT license.
-See ``LICENSE`` for more information.
+(C) Copyright 2020-2021 Bespot P.C.
+All rights reserved.
+See `LICENSE` for more information.
+[Bespot](https://bespot.com/) Location tracking to drive growth, profitability and customer engagement

 [swift-image]: https://img.shields.io/badge/swift-5.0-orange.svg